 The form can be filled out online, or individuals can contact the New York State Department of Taxation and Finance by phone, fax, or mail.
 As with the IRS, New York keeps all information confidential.
 However, as you might imagine, this is how many criminal tax investigations commence.

 People feel the need to report IRS fraud for various reasons.
 Informants are not always close friends or family members, but often employees or business associates.
 Even though the names of informants are not made public, it often becomes obvious who provided the information to the IRS Fraud or New York State.
 The possibility of being discovered as a whistleblower is a deterrent to informing.
 Individuals fear for losing their jobs or not being able to find new employment.
-However, some informants are so passionate about others acting above the law that they feel a moral obligation to report IRS tax fraud.
+However, some informants are so passionate about others acting above the law that they feel a moral obligation to report IRS tax fraud even when it was just a case of negligence.
 Therefore, when you are subject to a criminal tax investigation, you need an experienced criminal tax attorney to assist you.

 Our New York tax law firm offices are located in New York State but we are able to help you in any state across the country.
 We can work with you no matter where you live.
 Mr. Hart is licensed to deal with the IRS in every state in the entire country.